Neil Thomas

 Functional genomics of OCTN2 variants informs protein-specific variant effect predictor for Carnitine Transporter Deficiency

-Megan L. Koleske, Gregory McInnes, Julia E. H. Brown, Neil Thomas, ...
-Yun S. Song, Russ B. Altman, Kathleen M. Giacomini, et al.
+Megan L. Koleske, Gregory McInnes, Julia E. H. Brown, Neil Thomas, Keino Hutchinson, Marcus Y. Chin, Antoine Koehl, Michelle R. Arkin, Avner Schlessinger, Renata C. Gallagher, Yun S. Song, Russ B. Altman, Kathleen M. Giacomini

 PNAS, 2022